-Here is the brief details to show how fast can ruitai finish one project with vacuum casting.
+Here are the details to show you how fast Ruitai can finish one project with vacuum casting.

-In total.ruitai will need around one week to finished the whole vacuum casting projects.
+- In total, Ruitai will need around one week to finish the whole vacuum casting project.

 What Kinds of Material Can Be Used For Vacuum Casting?